-5.2 GIS quality assessment
+5.3 GIS quality assessment

-To test the image based displacement quality measure, we applied the proposed methodology to a Quickbird test zone, displaying a suburban part of Ghent, shown in Fig. 1.
-The results of the new (image-based) displacement measure are compared to the results of the vector based displacement measure in the following way:
+To test the displacement quality measure, we applied the proposed methodology to a Quickbird test zone, displaying a suburban part of Ghent, shown in Fig. 1.
+The road vector data corresponding to this region was manually plotted and artificially shifted to introduce some deformations.
+The experiment was performed two times with a different detector parameter set.

+Table 2 Results showing the influence of the displacement between vector data and image data on the displacement quality measure